vercel/next.js/readme.md

 > A complete framework for Universal JavaScript applications with zero setup.

 Next.js helps you write high performing web apps that render in the browser and on the server.
-Built on top of [React](https://facebook.github.io/react/), [Babel](https://babeljs.io/) and [webpack](https://webpack.js.org/), it provides essential tools to develop, compile and serve your code without getting in the way once it's time to customize functionality.
+It provides essential tools to develop, compile and serve your code without getting in the way once it's time to customize functionality.
+We built it on top common tools such as [React](https://facebook.github.io/react/), [Babel](https://babeljs.io/) and [webpack](https://webpack.js.org/) and added what we felt was missing.

 Read the [introductory post](https://zeit.co/blog/next "Next.js introduction at zeit.co") or jump ahead to the [Getting Started](#getting-started) guide.